gtyagi2/tag-security/assessments/projects/karmada/self-assessment.md

 **General**

-* TBD
+* Maintaining and montioring the image registry.
+* Managing and montioring Host Server and Host OS services.

 **Security**
+* Access control of image registry.
+* Scanning images in image registry for vulnerabilites.
+* Storage and access control of access tokens to karmada control plane.
-* Stop a third-party with an API key from accessing Karmada Control Plane.
+* Stop anyone with valid access token from accessing karmada control plane.
-* Prevent a malicious actor using Kubernetes vulnerabilites to exploit the Karmada.
+* Address security issues of extensions or tools used with Karmada.

 ## Self-assessment use